 Surprise lifted Kouga's brows high.

 "It's been hard without Kagome to purify them, but Kaede is working on it," as new words tumbled from Inu-Yasha, he seemed unable to stop.
 "I think soon we'll be able to put them all together."

 "What will you do with it then?"
 Kouga asked slowly.

 "You get to make one wish."

 Caution broached the youkai.
 "Be careful," he warned.
-"The shikon-no-tama is corrupted, no matter how pure you make it.
+"The shikon-no-tama is corrupt, no matter how pure you make it.
 Trust me," he patted his thighs.
 "I remember its power."

 Annoyance flicked across Inu-Yasha's features.
 "I know, I've been battling it for the past six years," he frowned.
 "I plan to use it to pull Naraku out of my father's sword."

-"Ah," Kouga nodded.
-He appraised the hanyou anew.
+"Ah," Kouga nodded, appraising the hanyou anew.
 "Would you like to tell Kagome about the jewel yourself?"

 Inu-Yasha shook his head vehemently.
 "I can't.
 Seeing her again has almost killed me."